Ali Khamenei: Relations with Mahmoud Ahmadinejad

 In 2009, Ahmadinejad dismissed Intelligence Minister Gholam-Hossein Mohseni-Eje'i, an opponent of Mashaei.
-In April 2011, another Intelligence minister, Heydar Moslehi, resigned after being asked to by Ahmadinejad but was reinstated by the supreme leader within hours.
+In April 2011, another Intelligence minister, Heydar Moslehi, resigned after being asked to do so by Ahmadinejad, but was reinstated by the supreme leader within hours.
 Ahmadinejad declined to officially back Moslehi's reinstatement for two weeks and in protest engaged in an "11-day walkout" of cabinet meetings, religious ceremonies, and other official functions.

 Ahmadinejad's actions led to angry public attacks by clerics, parliamentarians and military commanders, who accused him of ignoring orders from the supreme leader.
 Conservative opponents in parliament launched an "impeachment drive" against him, four websites with ties to Ahmadinejad reportedly were "filtered and blocked", and several people "said to be close" to the president and Mashaei (such as Abbas Amirifar and Mohammed Sharif Malekzadeh) were arrested on charges of being "magicians" and invoking djinns.

 On 6 May 2011, it was reported that Ahmadinejad had been given an ultimatum to accept the leader's intervention or resign, and on 8 May he "apparently bowed" to the reinstatement, welcoming back Moslehi to a cabinet meeting.
 The events have been said to have "humiliated and weakened" Ahmadinejad.
-However, the president denied that there had been any rift between the two, and according to the semiofficial Fars News Agency, he stated that his relationship with the supreme leader "is that of a father and a son".
+The president denied that there had been any rift between the two, and according to the semiofficial Fars News Agency, he stated that his relationship with the supreme leader "is that of a father and a son".

 In 2012, Khamenei ordered a halt to a parliamentary inquiry into Ahmadinejad's mishandling of the Iranian economy.
 In 2016, Khamenei advised Mahmoud Ahmadinejad, his former ally with whom his relationship was strained after Ahmadinejad accused his son Mojtaba Khamenei of embezzling from the state treasury, to not run for president again.

-2023 riots
+(Note: Attributed to multiple sources:)

-Khamenei rejected talks for referendums on the state's future, questioning people's judgment and causing public outrage.
-In 2024, he claimed that while speaking to his military he had been saying what words God put in his tongue.
+Khamenei declined talks for referendums on the state's future, questioning people's judgment and causing public outrage.
+In 2024, he said that while speaking to his military he had been saying what words God put in his tongue.